flaviovr/humanizar/README.md

-# ReactJs with styled-components
+# Nextjs: ReactJs with styled-components

-Converting old project Php/html/js based webpage using Next.js/ReactJs with styled-components and sqLite database.
+Converting old Php/html/js based webpage[webpage](http://humanizarsulfluminense.com.br){target:`_blank`} using Next.js/ReactJs with styled-components and sqLite database.

 ## How to use